LondonTrustMedia/cs_training/_networking/binary.md

     008     - eight
     009     - nine

 However, there are no digits after `9`.
-To continue counting up to ten, we need to increment the next digit and reset the rightmost one.
+To continue counting up to ten, we need to increment the next column and reset the rightmost one.

 Let's count up from 9: